-The AC pin has an input range of 0 to 4V.
-The peak of the input signal should range between 1 and 4 volts for best accuracy.
+The AC pin and has an input range of 0 to 4V.
+The peak of the input signal should range between 1 and 4 volts for uncompromised accuracy.
 The AC detection circuit measures both the duration of the AC conduction angle and the half-cycle duration.
 By comparing the two every half-cycle, the detection circuit creates a frequency independent reference that is updated each AC half-cycle.

 In the event of an AC outage, the AC mains frequency reference is lost.
-The ISL1903 will force the reference to zero volts and reset the soft-start circuit approximately 35ms after the last AC zero crossing is detected.
-If AC is held above its detection threshold for the same duration, the internal reference is forced to its maximum of ~0.5V.
+The ISL1904 will force the reference to zero volts and reset the soft-start circuit approximately 35ms after the last AC zero crossing is detected.
+If AC is held above it detection threshold, the internal reference is forced to its maximum of 0.5V.